 Shortages in Staffing for Enhanced Patient Care

 Nurses are an essential entity in healthcare because they play a vital role to provide care to patients in a continuous manner (RCN, 2017).
 This assignment is a reflection on my experience during my 2.2 placement in a general male inpatient ward, using the Rolfe Reflection framework (Rolfe et al. 2011).
 I chose this framework because it is simple, has clarity, as well as provides opportunity to assess all aspects of a situation to determine personal strengths and weakness.
 I will follow the three stages, namely: What happened, So What and Now What?
 The second part of the assignment will be a critical appraisal of the issue raised from the reflection which is shortage of nursing staff and analyse the impact on patient care, nurse practice and National Health Service.
+For those seeking guidance on related topics, healthcare dissertation help might be valuable.
 The assignment will further critically analyse the government response to the issue shortage of nursing staff.
 Furthermore, the assignment will highlight the importance of leadership and professionalism in nursing practice and how this tie into the Nursing and Midwifery Council Code of Professional Standards (NMC,2018).

 Whatsapp WHAT